fullstory-morgue/fll-builder/usr/share/fll-builder/templates/sidux/README.txt

-What to do with this preview and how to do it
+What to do with this PREVIEW and how to do it

 So, finally you have booted the first ever preview to the first sidux release.
 Here is just a few notes on this preview.